coreshop/CoreShop/docs/docs/03_Development/10_Payment/index.md

 | **PowerPay**    | dev    | [Github](https://github.com/coreshop/PayumPowerpayBundle)    | invoice, automatic credit check                                                                              | No      | No (not required)            | No              |
 | **CuraBill**    | dev    | [Github](https://github.com/coreshop/PayumCurabillBundle)    | invoice, instalments via iframe                                                                              | No      | No (not required)            | No              |

-## Payment
+## Payment Model in CoreShop

-Every payment in CoreShop, successful or failed, is represented by the payment model, which contains basic information and a reference to appropriate order.
+Each payment in CoreShop, whether successful or failed, is represented by a payment model.
+This model contains essential information and a reference to the relevant order.

-## Create a Payment programmatically
+## Creating a Payment Programmatically

-As usually, use a factory to create a new PaymentMethod and give it a unique code.
+To create a new payment method programmatically, use a factory and assign a unique code:

 ```php
 $payment = $this->container->get('coreshop.factory.payment')->createNew();